 Day Trips from Paris

 Even with all there is to do within the city limits of Paris, it’s still a good idea to explore the area more.
-You can learn more about the history, the art, and the culture.
+You can learn more about the history, art, and culture.
 It’s also a great opportunity to see the beautiful French beautiful countryside.
-Some of these Paris day trips would also be great for a weekend or even longer if you can find the time.
+These Paris day trips are on my bucket list for Paris, although I would like to spend a weekend or even longer at some of these places.

 Palace of Versailles